luomus/finbif-workshop/content/tutorials/finbif/metadata.markdown

 ```

 ## Special cases
-Some, more complex, metadata is accessed with other `{finbif}` functions
+Some more complex metadata is accessed with other `{finbif}` functions

 ### Informal groups
 Informal taxonomic groups and their relationships can be displayed with